 All proposed measures must be shown on the plans or in specifications in the application in order to receive points.
-The Agency will not fund a project that scores below 65 points in this section.

 - 1. New and Adaptive Re-use Construction: A maximum of 100 points will be awarded for projects based on evaluation of the site plan design and layout, building and floor plan design and construction characteristics as they relate to the development cost per unit.
 Design standards are found in Appendix B and must be used for all projects receiving low-income housing tax credits and/or RPP funding or points may be deducted for non-compliance. - (a) Site plan considerations: A maximum of 25 points will be given for projects which - Propose an attractive, scattered building layout focusing on visual appeal and privacy; - Propose site amenities, including playgrounds, gazebos, garden spots, walking trails, picnic areas, ball fields, basketball/tennis courts, exercise rooms and swimming pools, have natural areas with trees between buildings (for new construction); create accessible walks linking buildings to each other, to common areas and to parking; have large open spaces for recreational activities, have a well-designed entry to the site with attractive signage, lighting and landscaping.